This color activity for with movement scream, play with me!

 They are bright, colorful, and engage young learners like no other.
+Not to pick favorites, but this color activity with movement are just the best.

-So once my preschoolers were able to identify the colors red, blue, and yellow, this primary color activity was ON.
+Once my preschoolers were able to identify the colors red, blue, and yellow, this primary color activity was ON.
 And I am here to share it with the world.
 Yup, it’s that good!

 RELATED: Looking to restructure your day at home with kids, so it is more enjoyable for everyone?
 Our Startup Guide is here to help!